rolly9992/Project2_AllFiles/README.md

 ## Questions Asked
 In the process of working on this project, I considered how to improve a machine learning model that had multiple outputs.
+In addition, being new to the front end, another question was how to get a webpage up and running, complete with visuals.

 ## Method